academe/SagePay/README.md

 The core library does not depend on any other composer libraries, you will need to run `composer install` if you wish to use the Validation methods or to run the unit tests.

+The simplest method is to get the latest stable version from composer:

+`composer require academe/sagepay`

-If using composer, you can install the library into your project this (in composer.json):
+If developing this library and using composer, you can install the library into your project using this in composer.json:

     {
         "repositories": [